phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

   Take a look at [estimote-beacons-phonegap-sample-app](https://github.com/mdc-ux-team/estimote-beacons-phonegap-sample-app).
 -->

-1. For which Android mobile devices could I develop an hybrid app using this plugin?
+1. For which Android devices could I develop a hybrid app using this plugin?

   These could be some of them:
   - [Samsung Galaxy S3](http://www.samsung.com/global/galaxys3/)